 Back to Developer Log

-Ever ruined a sweater because you misread the laundry tag?
-You are not alone.
-Our Development team set out to fix this universal problem using modern Vision APIs.
+Ever ruined a favorite cashmere sweater because you misread the laundry tag?
+You are definitely not alone.

-The Multi-Modal Approach
+The Multi-Modal AI Approach

-Instead of training a custom CNN for image recognition—which would be expensive and hard to maintain—we simply compress the user's photo directly in the browser and send the base64 string to the AI with a strict classification prompt.
+Instead of taking the hard road, we leveraged multi-modal AI.
+We simply compress the user's photo directly in the browser and send the base64 string to the AI with a strict, heavily engineered classification prompt.
+The AI acts as the ultimate pattern matcher, instantly cross-referencing the symbols against global laundry standards.

-Optimizing Image Uploads
+Optimizing Image Uploads on the Client

 // A simplified version of our client-side compression

-const compressImage = (file) => {
+const compressImage = async (file) => {

 }

-By compressing images down to < 200kb right on the user's device, the API response time dropped from 8 seconds down to a snappy 2 seconds.
 The result?
-A magical experience where you snap a photo and instantly know whether you should tumble dry low or dry clean only.
+A magical, frictionless experience where you snap a photo and instantly know whether you should tumble dry low or dry clean only.

 0